connery-io/connery-sdk/README.md

 The most beautiful thing is that once the connector is implemented by the developer and hosted on the runner, non-technical people can easily use it from any platform that covers their needs.

+And for many things, you don't even need developers, as many connectors are already available.
+Check the [Ecoystem](#🌳-ecosystem) section below.

 ## ⭐ Support us and stay up-to-date

 Please give the repository a star to support the project and stay up-to-date with the latest news.